Learn about taking horse pasture soil samples to accurately identify mineral imbalances in the soil. Soil imbalances affect grass health.

-Our horse pasture soil reports allow you the opportunity to test horse pasture soil for what you have.
+Our horse pasture soil reports allow you the opportunity to test horse pasture soil through soil samples to improve the health of the soil and the grass grown for horses to eat.
 We calculate what you need to improve the soil safely for horse grazing.
 We identify your surfeits and your deficiencies, from which we can advise how much of which minerals you need to apply to balance the natural soil chemistry.

-In order to accurately identify mineral imbalances in the soil, it is important to sample fields on an individual basis.
-Rather like blood analysis for livestock, amalgamated samples will not provide the best diagnostic tool.
+To accurately identify mineral imbalances in the soil, it is important to sample fields on an individual basis.
+Rather than blood analysis for livestock, amalgamated samples will not provide the best diagnostic tool.